Camphor: Natural camphor

-(+)-camphor has been produced as a forest product for centuries, condensed from the vapor given off by the roasting of wood chips cut from Camphora officinarum, and later by passing steam through the pulverized wood and condensing the vapors.
-By the early 19th century most camphor tree reserves had been depleted with the remaining large stands in Japan and Taiwan, with Taiwanese production greatly exceeding Japanese.
+Natural (+)-camphor has been produced as a forest product for centuries, condensed from the vapor given off by the roasting of woodchips cut from Camphora officinarum, and later by passing steam through the pulverized wood and condensing the vapors.

+By the early 19th century, most camphor tree reserves had been depleted with the remaining large stands in Japan and Taiwan, with Taiwanese production greatly exceeding Japanese.
 Camphor was one of the primary resources extracted by Taiwan's colonial powers as well as one of the most lucrative.
 First the Chinese and then the Japanese established monopolies on Taiwanese camphor.
 In 1868, a British naval force sailed into Anping harbor and the local British representative demanded the end of the Chinese camphor monopoly.
 After the local imperial representative refused, the British bombarded the town and took the harbor.
 The "camphor regulations" negotiated between the two sides subsequently saw a brief end to the camphor monopoly.